-I usually use this overnight pizza dough, but you can use any pizza dough you like.
-If you’re using a store bought refrigerated dough, I recommend checking out this post on the Baking Steel blog about how to make the most of it.
+I usually use my overnight thin crust pizza dough for this, but you can use any pizza dough you like.
+If you're using a store bought refrigerated dough, I recommend checking out this post on the Baking Steel blog about how to make the most of it.

 Whether you're making your own dough or using the store bought stuff, you'll definitely need to divide and pre-shape it for at least a few hours (if not the night before) before you plan to use it.

 Then, check out my visual guide to hand-stretching your pizza dough — it'll help you get a beautifully circular pizza instead of one shaped like an ode to Pangea.